On the algebraic numbers computable by some generalized Ehrenfest urns: The set of computable numbers

+Then \eqref{Eq:gcdmodulo} yields the desired result.
+The cases $i=2$ and $i=3$ are dealt with a direct computation. \end{proof}

-We need to proceed differently depending on $p$ is or is not equal to 2 modulo 4.
-Assume first that $p\not\equiv 2 \mmod{4}$ and that we proved $k\equiv 1 \mmod{p^{n-1}}$.
-To carry on the recursion, we consider the following reductions of \eqref{eq:algebric} modulo $p^{n+1}$, obtained by successive applications of Lemma~\ref{lem:binomial}:
+To continue the proof of Proposition~\ref{Prop:ratnumber}, we need to proceed differently depending on $p$ being or not equal to 2 modulo 4.
+Assume first that $p\not\equiv 2 \mmod{4}$ and that we proved $k\equiv 1 \mmod{p^{n-1}}$ for some $n\geq 2$.
+To carry on the recursion, we write the reduction of \eqref{eq:algebric} modulo $p^{n+1}$,

-This concludes the proof in this case.
-Assume now that $p\equiv 2 \mmod{4}$, it is now convenient to use the fact that the rule $(k,E^{\star})$ admits $1-p/q$ as a solution leading to the relation:
+Lemma~\ref{lem:binomial} implies that each term in the sum of the l.h.s. vanishes.
+Expanding the remaining term $kp(q-p)^{k-1}$ and dividing both sides by $p$ gives

+This proves by induction that $k\equiv 1\mmod{p^n}$ for any $n$, which leads to a contradiction and concludes the proof in this case.